Experts on How The Simpsons Got All Those Super Bowl Predictions Right

-When it comes to predicting the champions of the Super Bowl, one cultural behemoth has had surprising clairvoyance: The Simpsons.
+When it comes to predicting the champions of Super Bowl 2020, one cultural behemoth has had surprising clairvoyance: The Simpsons.

-As Super Bowl LIII approaches, it’s worth revisiting just how the show managed to do it.
-The Simpsons may not have predicted the 2019 Super Bowl, in which the Los Angeles Rams face off against the New England Patriots in Atlanta, Ga.
+Now that big night is happening, it’s worth revisiting just how the show managed to do it.
+We may not have a Simpsons Super Bowl LIV prediction to guide us as the San Francisco 49ers currently face off against the Kansas City Chiefs in Miami, Fla.
 But in previous years, Lisa Simpson proved to be an eight-year-old who knew a winning team when she saw one.
 She was right three years in a row back in the ’90s.
 And if you throw in one very memorable 2017 halftime show starring a flying Lady Gaga, you could say the show has been right about the Super Bowl a total of four times.

 The Simpsons’ Predictions of Real-Life Events